csexton/codeography.com/cv/index.markdown

 I have a technical blog at [codeography.com](http://www.codeography.com/).
 For those curious (and to save you from having to use google) my personal blog is [fuzzymonk.com](http://www.fuzzymonk.com).

+I like the Ruby community, and am involved in confrences and user groups.
+I have given a talk about Ruby Gems at [RubyNation](http://rubynation.org) and run sessions at [Ruby DCamp](http://rubydcamp.org/).
+I am also involved at the [DCRUG](http://www.meetup.com/dcruby/).

 I have many of my personal projects up on [github](http://github.com/csexton), feel free to browse them.

 A couple to get you started: